TheGammaSqueeze/GammaOS/README.md

 - Connect your USB cable to your RG405M and plugin into your PC if not done already.
 - Now hold down the following buttons on your RG405M: POWER + VOL DOWN + HOME/BACK, and don't let go until you see a progress bar that mentions Downloading appear on the flashing tool on your pc.
 When you see this progress bar, you can let go of the buttons.
 - Wait for up to 10 minutes for the flashing process to complete.
 The process is complete when you see the following in the flashing tool: _POWEROFF_ - Finish - PASSED.
 - You can now unplug the USB cable, and power on your RG405M by holding down the POWER + VOL DOWN buttons until you see the Anbernic logo.
+If you unlocked your bootloader previously, this will persist and you'll still see the debug unlocked text on startup.
+This is normal.
 - You are now back on stock firmware!

-Flashing the custom firmware (optional if you want GammaOS):
+Flashing the custom firmware (optional if you want GammaOS), please follow instructions closely for those on Stock OS:
 Follow the instructions for [Upgrading to v1.1 from GammaOS v1.0 / Stock OS with unlocked bootloader](https://github.com/TheGammaSqueeze/GammaOS#instructions---upgrading-to-v11-from-gammaos-v10--stock-os-with-unlocked-bootloader)